btcpayserver/btcpayserver-doc/docs/OpenCart.md

 The instructions are based on OpenCart 3, but the UI and steps are almost identical to OpenCart 4.
 Therefore we have no separate instructions.
 :::

+## Step-by-Step Guide to Install the BTCPay Extension for OpenCart
-## 1. Install BTCPay extension
+### 1. Install BTCPay extension

 There are three ways to **download the BTCPay for OpenCart extension**:

-- Via the Admin Dashboard (recommended, see below)
+- Via the Admin Dashboard (recommended)
 - [OpenCart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=44269)
 - [GitHub Repository](https://github.com/btcpayserver/opencart)

-### 1.1 Install the extension from OpenCart admin dashboard
+#### 1.1 Install the extension from OpenCart admin dashboard

-Note: work in progress, extension undergoing review atm.
+Note: The extension is currently undergoing review and will be available soon.

-### 1.2 Download and install the extension from Marketplace or GitHub
+#### 1.2 Download and install the extension from Marketplace or GitHub

-1. Download the latest BTCPay extension from [Github](https://github.com/btcpayserver/opencart/releases) or [Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=44269)
+1. Download the latest BTCPay extension from the [Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=44269) or [Github](https://github.com/btcpayserver/opencart/releases)
-2. Menu: Extensions -> Install
+2. Navigate to Menu: Extensions -> Install
-3. Click the button [Upload] and upload the downloaded `btcpay.ocmod.zip` After uploading, you should see a notice "Success: You have modified extensions! "
+3. Click the button [Upload] and upload the downloaded `btcpay.ocmod.zip` After the upload completes, you should see a notification saying, "Success: You have modified extensions!"

 ![BTCPay OpenCart: Extension installation upload](./img/opencart/oc3--01--upload-zip.png)

-### 1.3 Install the extension
+#### 1.3 Complete the Extension Installation

-1. Menu: Extensions -> Extensions
+1. Go to Menu: Extensions -> Extensions
-2. On the "Choose extension type" dropdown, select "Payment".
+2. In the "Choose extension type" dropdown menu, select Payment.
-3. On the "Action" column, click the green install button.
+3. Find the BTCPay extension in the list and click the green Install button in the "Action" column.
-4. You will see a notification " Success: You have modified payments!"
+4. You will see a notification saying: "Success: You have modified payments!"

 ![BTCPay OpenCart: Install extension](./img/opencart/oc3--02--install-btcpay.png)

-## 2. Connecting OpenCart and BTCPay Server
+### 2. Connecting OpenCart and BTCPay Server

-Please make sure to have a BTCPay Server instance setup as described in the [requirements](#requirements) above.
+Before proceeding, ensure you have a BTCPay Server instance set up as described in the [requirements section](#requirements).

-BTCPay for OpenCart extension is a **bridge between your BTCPay Server (payment processor) and your e-commerce store**.
-No matter if you're using a self-hosted or third-party solution, the connection process is identical.
+The BTCPay for OpenCart extension acts as a **bridge between your BTCPay Server (payment processor) and your e-commerce store**.
+Whether you're using a self-hosted or a third-party solution, the connection process remains the same.

-### 2.1 Configure BTCPay Server extension in OpenCart
+#### 2.1 Configure BTCPay Server extension in OpenCart

-1. Menu: Extensions -> Extensions
+1. In the OpenCart panel, navigate to Extensions -> Extensions.
-2. Click the blue edit button
+2. Find the BTCPay extension in the list and click the blue Edit button.
    ![BTCPay OpenCart: Add new payment method](./img/opencart/oc3--03--configure-btcpay.png)
 3. Configure BTCPay extension. ![BTCPay OpenCart: Payment method details](./img/opencart/oc3--04--configure-btcpay-page.png)
-4. On the field "Payment Method Enabled" set it to `Enabled`
+4. Set the "Payment Method Enabled" field to Enabled.
-5. On field "BTCPay Server URL" set it to the URL where your BTCPay Server instance is reachable on the internet e.g. `https://mainnet.demo.btcpayserver.org/`.
-You can find information on how to deploy your BTCPay Server instance in the [requirements section above](#requirements)
+5. In the "BTCPay Server URL" field, enter the URL where your BTCPay Server instance is accessible, e.g., https://mainnet.demo.btcpayserver.org/.
+Instructions for deploying your BTCPay Server instance can be found in [requirements section above](#requirements)

 Before you can continue, you need to create the API key for your user and store, as described in the next section.
 Keep this browser tab open, as we will come back shortly.

-### 2.2 Create an API key and configure permissions
+#### 2.2 Create an API key and configure permissions

 On your BTCPay Server instance: